OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Migrate slurmctld version <= 23.02
 ------------------------------------

+In Slurm_ 23.02 and older, changes to ``SlurmctldHost`` are not possible with jobs running on the system.
-First you have to **stop all running jobs**, for example by making a :ref:`resource_reservation`.
+Therefore you have to **stop all running jobs**, for example by making a :ref:`resource_reservation`.
 Read the FAQ `How should I relocate the primary or backup controller? <https://slurm.schedmd.com/faq.html#controller>`_ with the procedure:

 * Stop all Slurm daemons.
 * Modify the ``SlurmctldHost`` values in the slurm.conf_ file.
 * Distribute the updated slurm.conf_ file to all nodes.
-  When using :ref:`configless-slurm-setup` see the notes above.
+  When using :ref:`configless-slurm-setup` see the section above.
 * Copy the ``StateSaveLocation`` directory to the new host and make sure the permissions allow the SlurmUser to read and write it.
 * Restart all Slurm daemons.